moq-wg/moq-transport/draft-lcurley-warp.md

 ## Prioritization
 Warp utilizes a stream priority scheme to deliver the most important content during congestion.

-The media producer assigns a numeric priority to each stream.
-This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending priority order.
+The media producer assigns a numeric presidence to each stream.
+This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending order.
 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
 The media producer MUST support sending priorized streams.
 The media producer MAY choose to delay retransmitting lower priority streams when possible within QUIC flow control limits.

 The media consumer determines how long to wait for a given segment (buffer size) before skipping ahead.
 The media consumer CAN cancel a skipped segment to save bandwidth, or leave it downloading in the background (ex. to support rewind).